AfrahAyub/aws-vmseries-with-gwlbe/samplereadme.md

 ## Task

-**Redirect all outbound traffic from the Beer Store Data Database Server to the Palo Alto Networks Firewall**
-1. In this step we will Update AWS routing to redirect the Beer Store Data Database Server outbound traffic for inspection by VM-Series through the Transit Gateway.
+**Redirect all outbound traffic from the Beer Store Data Database Server to the Palo Alto Networks Firewall** Step 1- In this step we will Update AWS routing to redirect the Beer Store Data Database Server outbound traffic for inspection by VM-Series through the Transit Gateway.
 Please go through the follwoing steps:

 1:In this step we will check the VPC Route Table to check if the Route Tables of the Beer Store Data VPC is pointing to the correct Ressource